jevy/pandoc_resume/markdown/resume.md

     * Developed a predictive model to allow a day trading company to make market predictions based on its specific style of trading.
     * Built 15 products in the first five years for various clients, in each case releasing the first production-ready version two weeks from the start of development.
     * Implemented virtualization using Google Cloud and Digital Ocean’s infrastructures.
 We use Docker Compose and Kubernetes with Debian Linux.
-    * Built initial product design in Invision and Marvel, usually in under two days.
+    * Built initial product designs in Invision and Marvel, usually in under two days.
-    * Helped organizations develop their own internal machine learning product.
     * Recruited a team of 7 Engineers and developers and 2 Designers.
 Two of these professionals have come along with me to other companies and client projects.
     * Maintaining a high code quality through continuous integration and regular deployment using Circle CI and Docker images.